 - DA-EPOCH-R (dose-adjusted etoposide, prednisone, vincristine [Oncovin®], cyclophosphamide, doxorubicin plus rituximab)

-There are two types of central nervous system (CNS) lymphoma: primary and secondary.
-Primary CNS lymphoma starts in the brain and/or the spinal cord.
-It is often a feature of AIDS-associated lymphoma, although it may be related to other NHL subtypes as well.
-Secondary CNS lymphoma starts in another area of the body and spreads to the brain and/or spinal cord.
-Patients with highly aggressive lymphomas, such as Burkitt lymphoma, DLBCL and PTCL, are at a higher risk of CNS relapse.
-Thus, first-line treatment for these types of lymphoma may include chemotherapy given into the spinal fluid.
+Primary CNS lymphoma forms in the brain and/or the spinal cord.
+It is often a feature of AIDS-associated lymphoma, but most patients in the United States who have primary CNS lymphoma do not have a clear predisposing cause.
+Secondary CNS lymphoma develops when a lymphoma already present in other parts of the body spreads to the brain and/or the spinal cord.
+Patients with highly aggressive lymphomas, such as Burkitt lymphoma and DLBCL, are at a higher risk of disease relapse with CNS involvement.
+So, first-line treatment for these types of lymphoma may include chemotherapy administered directly into the spinal fluid.

 Both primary and secondary CNS lymphomas are uncommon.
 Standard treatment may include chemotherapy that includes intrathecal methotrexate, corticosteroid drugs and/or radiation therapy.
 Immunotherapy and high-dose chemotherapy with stem cell transplantation are being studied in clinical trials.
 Read more>>